backtestjs/quick-start/README.md

 `npm install` install all dependencies

-`npm link @backtestjs/core` link the local version of the core package (useful for development)
+`npm link @backtestjs/framework` link the local version of the framework package (useful for development)

 `npm install --include=dev prisma` install prisma cli (useful for manage SQLite database)

-`npm install @backtestjs/core` install the latest version of the core package (useful for production)
+`npm install @backtestjs/framework` install the latest version of the framework package (useful for production)

 `npx prisma validate` validate your Prisma schema